LagazoLabs/Projects/Mortality Rate Study/README.md

 -   Make the study available through a website.

--   Added further measurements/variables such as
+-   Added further measurements/variables such as gender, continent, and population.